EricaR2D2/fundsrus-climate-tech-tracker/README.md

 ## Overview

-FundsRUS is a climate tech funding intelligence platform that aggregates and visualizes funding data for climate technology startups.
+FundsRUS is the most effective investor research tool for early-stage climate tech founders.
+We transform scattered funding data into actionable intelligence, helping founders identify the right investors with conviction signals, geographic focus, and stage-appropriate deal sizes.
 Our mission is to illuminate the funding landscape that's powering our planet's sustainable future.

 ## Features

-- 🔍 **Smart Filtering**: Filter by funding stage, date range, company name, and climate vertical
-- 📊 **Clean Data Visualization**: Professional dashboard with optimized column display
+- 🏦 **Investor-Centric Database**: Browse active climate tech investors with detailed profiles and deal history
+- 🎯 **Advanced Fundraising Filters**: Lead investors only, geography targeting, and stage-relevant deal sizes
+- 🔍 **Quick Company Search**: Instantly find who funded any company with "Who funded this company?" search
+- 📊 **Conviction Signals**: Track lead vs. follow behavior to identify investors with strong conviction
+- 🌍 **Geographic Intelligence**: Filter investors by North America, Europe, or global focus
+- 💰 **Stage-Appropriate Targeting**: Deal size buckets aligned with funding stages (Seed, Series A, Series B+)
+- 📈 **Interactive Profiles**: Click any investor to see their complete deal history and investment patterns
 - 🌱 **Climate Focus**: Specialized tracking for climate tech and sustainability startups
-- 💰 **Funding Intelligence**: Track amounts, investors, and funding rounds
-- 🎯 **User-Friendly Interface**: Intuitive Streamlit-based dashboard

 ## Tech Stack